 We’ve put together a handy list that’ll help you find the right comps in your neighborhood.
 Use these to accurately value your home:

 #1: Browse Recently Sold Listings

-You can use popular real estate sites like Redfin and Zillow to find recently sold properties in Philadelphia that resemble your home.
+You can use popular real estate sites like Redfin and Zillow to find recently sold properties in Cook County that resemble your home.
 Enter your zip code and use the map to locate recently sold properties in your neighborhood.
 Use the search filters available on these sites to refine your results.
 To find relevant comps, you can use filters like “number of bedrooms”, “amenities”, and “date sold”.